-It is our understanding that On-site Wastewater Treatment Systems (OWTS) are proposed for the site, The site was evaluated in general accordance with the El Paso Land Development Code, specifically sections 8.4.8.
-Two test pits to depths of 6 to 7 feet were performed across the site to obtain a general understanding of the soil and bedrock conditions.
-The Test Pit Logs are presented in Figures 5 and 6.
+It is our understanding that On-site Wastewater Treatment Systems (OWTS) are proposed for the site.
+The site was evaluated in general accordance with the El Paso Land Development Code, specifically sections 8.4.8.
+Two test pits to depths of 6 to 8 feet were performed across the site to obtain a general understanding of the soil and bedrock conditions.
+The Test Pit Logs are presented in Figure 6.

-The United States Department of Agriculture (USDA) as discussed in section 6.3 consisted of sandy loam and loamy sand.
-Limiting layers were encountered in both test pits at depths of 6 feet and 7 feet.
-The long term acceptance rates (LTAR) associated with the soils observed in the test pits range from 0.35 to 0.80 gallons per day per square foot (soil types 1 to 3A).
-Signs of seasonal groundwater was not observed in the test pits.
+The United States Department of Agriculture (USDA) soil types, as discussed in section 6.3, consisted of sand, sandy clay loam, and sandy clay.
+Limiting layers were encountered in one of the test pits at a depth of 6 feet.
+The estimated long term acceptance rates (LTAR) associated with the soils observed in the test pits range from 0.2 to 1.0 gallons per day per square foot.
+Signs of seasonal groundwater were not observed in the test pits.